 What is Noom?

 Noom says it’s a lot of things.
-It’s a behavior change program.
+It’s a behaviour change program.
 It’s backed by doctors, psychologists, nutritionists, and personal trainers.
 But the true lure seems to lie in what it says it’s not: A diet.

 And yet, with a stoplight system for identifying food choices, calorie targets, and a focus on daily weigh-ins, Noom primarily does function as a diet.
 Read on to learn how Noom works, its pros and cons, how it differs from other weight-loss programs (like ours), and more—so you can make the best call for your wellness goals.